akhoury/nodebb-plugin-ubbmigrator/README.md

 migrator.common.migrate(config);
 ```
 ### Your config are required
-see [run.config.json](run.config.json), obviously I can't comment a JSON file, so I will here
+see [config.json](config.json), obviously I can't neatly comment a JSON file, so I will here
 ```
 {
     // common configs